 Have a look at the draft of the streamlined IRS Form 1040

-There are currently three versions of the 1040 — the standard form 1040, the 1040-A short form and the 1040-EZ for the simplest of tax situations.
-But the streamlining process will reduce it down to just one version.
+The new form replaces the three versions of the 1040 — the standard form 1040, the 1040-A short form and the 1040-EZ for the simplest of tax situations — into just one version.

-The draft of the new streamlined version is down to just 23 lines, from the 79 lines on the current 1040.
+The new streamlined version is down to just 23 lines, from the 79 lines on the old 1040.

 In addition, you’ll notice several other things missing that you’re used to from the traditional 1040 form.